slexisvn/query_engine/docs/04-execution/33-filters-and-expression-evaluation.md

 # 33. Filters and expression evaluation

-> After this chapter you will be able to say exactly what a `WHERE` clause becomes at runtime, why removing rows costs no copying, and why `NOT IN` with a `NULL` in the list returns nothing.
+> After this chapter you will be able to trace a filter's selection vector and evaluate its null cases without confusing logical positions with stored row indices.

 ## The question